hpcgarage/spatter/README.md

     -p4,4,4,4,4
 ```

-#### Json
+#### JSON Inputs for Multiple Configurations
-You may specify multiple sets of benchmark configuration options to Spatter inside a Json file.
+You may specify multiple sets of benchmark configuration options to Spatter inside a JSON file and run them using `./spatter -pFILE=<jsonconfig>.json`.
 Examples can be found in the `json/` directory.
 The file format is below.
 String values should be quoted while numeric values should not be.
 ```
 [
     {"long-option1":numeric, "long-option2":"string", ...},